bLangved/Semester-Project-2/README.md

 To get project up and running, use the following terminal command that installs all necessary dependencies.

 - npm install

-## Testing

-Tests are run automatically on Pull Requests.
-This ensures only quality code gets submitted to project, and are required to pass.

-### Unit-testing

-Jest-tests are found inside src/js/api/auth
-To run unit-tests with jest, use the following terminal command:

-- npm run test

-### E2E-testing

-Cypress-tests are found inside cypress/e2e
-To E2E-tests with Cypress, use the following terminal command:

-- npm run test-e2e

-For E2E-testing, you also need to create a _cypress.env.json_ with valid login credentials.
-See the cypress.example.env.json file in root folder for template.

 ### Contributing